netbootxyz/netboot.xyz-docs/docs/docker/dhcp.md

 ### Setting up dnsmasq

-To install dnsmasq as your DHCP server under Debian and Ubuntu run:
+To install dnsmasq as your DHCP server run:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';